raphamorim/raphamorim.github.com/_posts/2026-05-23-no-ai-is-not-making-software-worse-people-are.md

 Every other day I see the same headline in a slightly different costume: "AI is making software worse."
 And every time, I think the same thing.
 No, it isn't.
 People are.
 AI is just the latest tool we've handed to people who were already comfortable shipping bad software.

 Let me be clear from the start: I'm not an AI enthusiast.
-I genuinely like the technology and the architecture behind it.
-There's beautiful engineering there, and I respect it.
-But I'm not the person waving the flag at every release.
-So this is not an article against AI either.
-AI is a tool.
-A powerful one.
-But blaming the tool is the easiest way to avoid looking at the much deeper problem, and the deeper problem has been with us for a long time.
+Well, I do like the technology behind it.
+I've already built my own models, done fine-tuning, and I often spend time reading papers.
+However, I'm not a fan of giving AI the pilot seat.
+This is not an article against AI, neither in favor of it.

 We were building bad software long before any model could autocomplete a function for us.